shervinsafavi/cmclab/join/index.md

   tooltip: Open positions, applications, etc
 ---

-We are always excited about having new team members!
+We are always excited about having new team members and new ideas!

 {% capture labPhyloAlert %}
 Check [lab's mentorship philosophy]({{ site.baseurl }}/join/mentorshipPhylo) to get to know us better.